ESAE FC

 ESAE FC was a Beninese football club based in Sakété in the Plateau Department.
 They played in the Benin Premier League.

 The club was known as Adjobi FC until 2015.

+The president of the club was Clément Adéchian and the club was the sports association of the École supérieure d’administration, d’économie, de journalisme et des métiers de l’audiovisuel.

-The club was dissolved in 2022, due to new league regulations, and was succeeded by a professional team, Loto-Popo Football Club.
+The club was dissolved in 2021, due to new league regulations, and was succeeded by a new professional team based in Grand-Popo with the name Loto-Popo Football Club.

 Stadium

 The team played at the 15,000 capacity Stade René Pleven d'Akpakpa.